AKROGIS/AnimalMovement/Database/Readme.md

 * `LookupTableData.sql` - Populates look up tables (domains) with well known values.
 * `Settings.sql` - Populates the Settings table with expected system settings.
-* `Project Investigator Summary Queries.sql` - A list of queries that are provided to project investigators in the Animal Movements application.
-* `Project Summary Queries.sql` - A list of queries that are provided to check the status of projects in the Animal Movements application.

 ## Reports